-Whether on a logo, a text-heavy website or an infographic, typography is a wonderful, flexible design tool to change how people feel when reading your content.
+Whether on a logo, a text-heavy website or an infographic, typography is an essential design tool for any designer or illustrator.
 It’s no surprise, then, that there is an unfathomable amount of typefaces available online.

-These can be expensive - but good, cheap typefaces can be harder to find, let alone great ones.
-We’ve scoured the web’s many (many, many) free typefaces to find the diamonds in the rough, the best from amongst the worst - and, as you’ll know if you’ve ever been on a 'free font' site such as Font Squirrel, there is a lot of rough.
+Fonts can be expensive, especially high-end ones from the likes of Fontsmith - but good, cheap typefaces can be harder to find, let alone great ones.
+So, in true Digital Arts style, we’ve scoured the web’s many (many, many) free typefaces to find the diamonds in the rough, the best from amongst the worst - and, as you’ll know if you’ve ever been on a 'free font' site such as Font Squirrel, there is a lot of rough.

 Though selecting the right typeface for your project can take time, it's one of the best ways to transform a design.
 From revived typefaces to the totally new, sparse to swirling, these fonts will help you build a rich typography toolkit to enrich your future projects – and it won’t cost you a penny.

 First up we have some typefaces that bleed with NY cool, like the Big John PRO (pictured).